Yoga Therapy for Anxiety

 One way yoga therapy can help is by affecting the nervous system.
 Breathing techniques (pranayama) are particularly good at reducing sympathetic tone and reducing the fight or flight response.
 These deep breathing techniques can be paired with movement or used as stand-alone practices.
 Many people find that a steady schedule of these practices enables them to reduce anxiety significantly.

-Yoga therapists also might use a model derived from Indian medicine or Ayurveda called the doshas.
+Yoga Therapists also might use a model derived from Indian medicine or Ayurveda called the doshas.
 The doshas are the elements of nature that are in all of us.
-When these doshas are in balance we are healthy and when they go out of balance we experience symptoms.
+When these doshas are in balance, we are healthy and when they go out of balance, we experience symptoms.
 The anxiety, of course, is a common symptom of imbalance.
-As a yoga therapist, I might see a doshic imbalance and give practices to correct it.
+As a Yoga Therapist, I might see a doshic imbalance and give practices to correct it.
 These practices would include movement, breathing techniques, meditation practices, or relaxation techniques.
-I might also recommend some lifestyle changes to keep those doshas balanced.
+I might also recommend some lifestyles changes to keep those doshas balanced.
 For example, in the case of anxiety, it might involve regulating one’s schedule and eating patterns.

 If anxiety were to be manifested out of deep-seated experiences that the mind was wrestling with, such as one who has experienced trauma, I might use a different approach.
-Specific practices that help the mind move these experiences to places where it can be dealt with would be taught.
+Specific practices that help the mind move these experience to places where it can be dealt with would be taught.
 These could be body-based practices, or possibly specific meditation for anxiety practices which have been shown to ease the minds of those who are processing trauma.
-Read more about yoga therapy for trauma here.

 After working with hundreds of individuals for anxiety in all its forms and manifestations, and seeing their ability to create the change they desire, I am a believer and advocate that yoga therapy is an excellent choice for those working with this aspect of themselves.
-If you are reading or watching this and have anxiety issues you are dealing with, I would encourage you to find a yoga therapist who can help you find your way to a more peaceful life.
+If you are reading this and have anxiety issues you are dealing with, I would encourage you to find a Yoga Therapist who can help you find your way to a more peaceful life.